Eternal Inflation and Swampland Conjectures: Discussion

 \section{Discussion}

 The quantum fluctuations on the expanding universe can bring the inflaton field back to the initial state~\cite{Linde:1986fd} or false vacuum~\cite{Garriga:1997ef}.
 Such recycling process of the inflation makes the inflation eternal.
 Let us consider the possibility that the inflaton field at the end of the slow-roll inflation rolls up the potential by quantum fluctuations, following the argument of Ref.~\cite{Linde:1993xx}.
+The probability density function $P\left( \phi\right)$ of finding the inflaton field of the value $\phi$ is given by a Gaussian distribution with the variance $\left< { \delta\phi }^{ 2 } \right> ={ { H }^{2 } }/{ 4{ \pi }^{ 2 } }$ for one Hubble time~\cite{Linde:1991sk}.